K3 surfaces associated with curves of genus two: Preliminaries on lattices

-The {\bf signature} of the lattice is the real signature of the form $B$, written $(r_+, r_-, r_0)$ where $r_+$, $r_-$ and $r_0$ are the number of positive, negative and zero eigenvalues of $B$, counted with multiplicity.
-We say that the lattice is {\bf non-degenerate} if the form $B$ has zero kernel, i.e. $r_0 = 0$.
-In that case, the signature is abbreviated to $(r_+, r_-)$.
-We say $\Lambda$ is {\bf even} if $u^2 \in 2\Z$ for all $u \in \Lambda$.
+The {\em signature} of the lattice is the real signature of the form $B$, written $(r_+, r_-, r_0)$ where $r_+$, $r_-$ and $r_0$ are the number of positive, negative and zero eigenvalues of $B$, counted with multiplicity.
+Usually $r_0$ is omitted if it is zero, i.e., the form $B$ has zero kernel, in which case we say that $\Lambda$ is {\em non-degenerate}.
+We say $\Lambda$ is {\em even} if $u^2 = B(u,u) \in 2\Z$ for all $u \in \Lambda$.
 The dual lattice to $\Lambda$ is denoted $\Lambda^*$.

-Let $\Lambda$ be a non-degenerate lattice.
-The {\bf discriminant} of the lattice is $|\det(B)| = |\Lambda^*/\Lambda|$.
-The lattice is said to be {\bf unimodular} if its discriminant is $1$.
-Note that in the literature, the discriminant is frequently defined to the $\det(B) = (-1)^{r_-} | \Lambda^*/\Lambda|$, in which case a lattice is unimodular iff its discriminant is $\pm 1$.
+The {\em discriminant} of a non-degenerate lattice is $|\det(B)| = |\Lambda^*/\Lambda|$.
+The lattice is said to be {\em unimodular} if its discriminant is $1$.
+Note that in the literature, the discriminant is frequently defined to be $\det(B) = (-1)^{r_-} | \Lambda^*/\Lambda|$, in which case a lattice is unimodular iff its discriminant is $\pm 1$.

 For a lattice $\Lambda$ and a real number $\alpha$, we denote by $\Lambda(\alpha)$ the lattice which has the same underlying group but with the bilinear form scaled by $\alpha$.
 The lattice of rank one with a generator of norm $\alpha$ will be denoted $\langle \alpha \rangle$.